Echinocactus platyacanthus Link & Otto

 Copiapoa macracanth, Echinocactus arachnoideus, Echinocactus aulacogonus, Echinocactus edulis, Echinocactus ghiesbreghtianus, Echinocactus grandis, Echinocactus helophorus, Echinocactus ingens, Echinocactus irroratus, Echinocactus karwinskii, Echinocactus macracanthus, Echinocactus minax, Echinocactus oligacanthus, Echinocactus platyceras, Echinocactus saltillensis, Echinocactus tuberculatus, Echinocactus viznaga, Echinofossulocactus helophorus, Echinofossulocactus karwinskianus, Echinofossulocactus macracanthus, Echinofossulocactus platyceras, Melocactus ingens, Melocactus platyacanthus, Melocactus tuberculatus

-Echinocactus platyacanthus is a slow-growing cactus, up to 8.2 feet (2.5 m) tall, up to 5 feet (1.5 m) wide.
-The stem is grayish blue and the straight, rigid spines are black.
+Echinocactus platyacanthus is a slow-growing cactus up to 8.2 feet (2.5 m) tall and up to 5 feet (1.5 m) wide.
+The stem is grayish-blue and the straight, rigid spines are black.
 The apex of the cactus is flat and covered with a yellow felt-like substance.
-They are heavily ribbed and have large areoles.
-The flowers are diurnal, tubular, vivid yellow, up to 0.8 inch (2 cm) in height, up to 1.2 inches (3 cm) broad and bloom at the end of spring to summer.
-The fruit is up to 1.2 inches (3 cm) long and up to 1 inch (2.5 cm) in diameter.
+It is heavily ribbed and has large areoles.
+The flowers are diurnal, tubular, vivid yellow, up to 2.8 inches (7 cm) in diameter and appear at the end of spring and summer.
+The fruits are yellowish, 1.2 inches (3 cm) long and up to 1 inch (2.5 cm) in diameter.
 This cactus can live over 100 years.

 How to Grow and Care